By Sean Zucker –

 Your head’s pounding, the rooms spinning, and you feel as though death itself has bestowed its testicles on your chin.
 Reaper teabagging aside, I think asking yourself one simple question may clear this mess up.
 What have you done more recently – traveled to COVID-19 hotspot Florida or blacked out alone watching Queen’s Gambit?

-Concerning, though I’d first like to examine your GrubHub order history.
+Concerning this, though I’d first like to examine your GrubHub order history.
 From there we can evaluate whether you may have contracted the virus via food preparation/delivery service or if your excessive discharges are a byproduct of the $60 worth of Taco Bell ordered at 2:13 am last night.

 Loss of Taste or Smell